Press Release for Monday, April 21, 2014

 Department of Public Relations

-The University of North Florida will honor two students with an outstanding record of volunteerism when it hands out more than 1,600 degrees Friday, April 27, during spring commencement at the UNF Arena on campus.
+The University of North Florida will honor two students with outstanding records of volunteerism when it hands out more than 1,700 degrees Friday, April 25, during spring commencement at the UNF Arena, Building 34, on campus.

-Joseph Elkana, who will graduate with a Bachelor of Business Administration degree with a major in Transportation and Logistics, will be recognized as the recipient of the Senior Service Award, while UNF junior Juile Seals, who is pursuing an undergraduate degree in Community Health, will be recognized as the recipient of the Albert D. Ernest Jr. Caring Award.
+Karly Hirst, who will graduate with a bachelor’s degree in education, will be recognized as the recipient of the Senior Service Award, while Brett Veneziale, who will earn a bachelor’s degree in exceptional student education, will be recognized as the recipient of the Albert D. Ernest Jr. Caring Award.

 The UNF Alumni Association presents the Senior Service Award to a graduating senior for outstanding volunteer service to the University or community.
 The Caring Award recognizes a student who demonstrates the spirit of caring, humanitarianism and volunteerism exemplified by Albert Ernest.
-The Senior Service Award will be presented during the 12:30 p.m. ceremony, while the Caring Award will be presented during the 9 a.m. ceremony.
+Both awards will be presented during the 9 a.m. ceremony.

 The ceremony for the Brooks College of Health and the College of Education and Human Services will be held at 9 a.m., followed by a ceremony for the Coggin College of Business and the College of Computing, Engineering and Construction at 12:30 p.m.
 The final commencement ceremony for the College of Arts and Sciences will be held at 4 p.m.
 All ceremonies will be held at the UNF Arena.